-D3 Indicate terms for which transfers may enfold.
-D3 Indicate terms for which transfers may enroll: -- ---- --
+D3 Indicate terms for which transfers may enroll:

 D3 Fall Х

 D3 Winter

-D3 Spring Х
+D3 Spring X

 D3 Summer

 D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х If yes, what is the minimum number of credits and the unit of measure?
 12